UniSocialNet/AntiCancer./README.md

 # Cancer is caused by damage to Cellular Respiration!
 That's Why Sugar is SO Horrible for it!
-New Discoveries & Understanding of Cancer Causation & How to Treat it: [The SHOCKING ROOT CAUSE of Cancer &amp; How To STARVE It Naturally | Dr. Thomas Seyfried](https://youtu.be/lEzPt-sRmAc)
+Amazing New Discoveries & Understanding of Cancer Causation & How to Treat it!
+[The SHOCKING ROOT CAUSE of Cancer &amp; How To STARVE It Naturally | Dr. Thomas Seyfried](https://youtu.be/lEzPt-sRmAc)

 # Relation:
 ## Ketogenic diet